Matthew 14:1-36

 The greatest miracle occurred without Jesus saying a word.
 As soon as Jesus got into the boat the wind stopped.
 In the companion account in John 6:21, not only did the wind stop but immediately they were on land at the location they intended to be at all along.
 With this comes a wonderful confession of faith.

-The children of Israel were commanded to put fringes on the borders of their garments forever.
+Assurance of Yeshua’s ability to heal was so certain that this woman believed that merel touching the fringe of his cloak would heal her.
+This fringe was known as Tsitsis which are fringes at the corner of the prayer shawl (called a tallit) or the short undergarment (called the tallit ratan) worn by Orthodox men under the coat or vest.
+The command to wear tzitzit comes from Numbers 15:37-39.
+There the children of Israel were commanded to put fringes on the borders of their garments.
 Tzitzit are symbols of the 613 commandments contained in the Torah.
 These people were only interested in His ability to heal and quickly left His presence once they received what they came for.
 The sad part of this kind of reaction, is that the healing would only be temporary.
-When a person truly comes to Messiah and surrenders their life to Him, the healing then is eternal.
+When a person truly comes to Messiah and surrenders their life to Him, the healing has both a temporal and eternal effect.

 RoySchwarcz_FindingShalom_BookImg